deepakkumar1984/Amplifier.NET/doc-gen/articles/Run your first GPU Program.md

-# Run your first kernel
+# Run your first GPU Program

 Let's try to run our first kernel SAXPY.
 If you see the method clealy, there are 3 parameters: float array of "x", float array of "y" and scalar float "a"